BlueDragonX/go-settings/README.md

 - `Set`: Set an object key to the provided value.
 - `Append`: Append a value to the array at the given key.
+- `Delete`: Delete a value at the given key.

 Thee set methods may return a predefined error value to indicate failure.
 These are: